About Us

 Founded in 1960 by the Sisters of Mercy, Mercy High School is an independent, Catholic, college preparatory school for girls in grades 9-12.
 Expanding on nearly 200 years of experience in the instruction of adolescent girls, Mercy is proud to carry forward the extraordinary legacy of Mercy education, which began in Baltimore in 1867.
 Sponsored by the Sisters of Mercy, we deliver a rigorous education marked by academic excellence and personal attention.
 As an International Baccalaureate (IB) World School, Mercy provides an education that is distinguished by innovation, enabling students to form habits of lifelong inquiry, critical thinking, and courageous action in a global society.
 In the tradition of Catherine McAuley, the founder of the Sisters of Mercy, our work reflects a commitment to hospitality, service, justice, and compassion.
 More than 8,000 Mercy graduates bring their Mercy values into the world, in Baltimore, and beyond.
 It is an exciting time to join “Team Magic” and to help showcase our growing school.

-Mercy High School is seeking a full-time French teacher to begin August 2025.
-The ideal candidate can teach all proficiency levels in French.
+Mercy High School is seeking a full-time French teacher and World Languages Department Chair to begin August 2026.
+The ideal candidate can teach all proficiency levels in French and demonstrate leadership qualities.
 Candidates should be academically strong and dedicated to teaching a diverse group of girls in a community that values intellectual pursuits, strong relationships, and spiritual development.
 The successful candidate will be cognizant of the special role a teacher has in the spiritual and religious development of youth, model critical inquiry and lifelong learning, and demonstrate integrity and fairness in all aspects of community life.

 As a school authorized by the International Baccalaureate to offer the Middle Years Programme, Mercy’s curriculum in grades 9 and 10 features concept-based instruction and structured inquiry as a pedagogical tool.
 Courses in the upper levels are challenging and engaging.
 Mercy is authorized to offer the IB Diploma Programme in grades 11 and 12.
 This position requires that the teacher implement both programs.
 While previous experience with these programs is preferred, it is not a requirement.